West of Eden: Plot

 The story revolves around the eventual discovery of the American continents by the Yilanè, who are searching for new resources and territories for colonization.
 Being reptiloid and cold-blooded, they target tropical and sub-tropical zones.

-Eventually, of course, they encounter the humanoids, whom they regard as barely sentient animals.
-Humans, in their turn, are terrified of the Yilanè.
+Eventually, they encounter the humanoids, whom they regard as barely sentient animals.
+The humanoids, in their turn, are terrified of the Yilanè.
 As the winters become colder the Tanu are forced to travel south into warmer climates to hunt, onto Yilanè territory.
 It is not long before a state of conflict exists between the two species.

 The central characters are Vaintè, an ambitious Yilanè; Stallan, her vicious and obedient adjutant; and Kerrick, a "ustuzou" (the Yilanè word for mammal) who is captured by the reptiloids as a boy, and raised as a Yilanè.
 Kerrick eventually escapes to rejoin his own people, ultimately becoming a leader.
 Another notable Yilanè character is Enge, the leader of a faction of pacifist Yilanè who reject the militaristic and violent attitudes of their culture.
 This group is violently opposed by most other Yilanè, especially Vaintè.
 Enge befriends Kerrick, and acts as his teacher, while he lives with the Yilanè.

-After Kerrick escapes he joins other human tribes and after a journey over the mountains, being pursued all the while by Vaintè, who wants nothing more than the absolute destruction of the ustuzou.
-After a number of victories, Kerrick realizes that despite the losses inflicted upon the Yilanè, the Yilanè will never stop pursuing them.
+After Kerrick escapes he joins other humanoid tribes and journeys over the mountains, being pursued all the while by Vaintè, who wants nothing more than the absolute destruction of the ustuzou.
+After a number of victories, Kerrick realizes that despite the losses inflicted upon the Yilanè, the Yilanè will never stop pursuing the humanoids.
 Kerrick organizes an expedition back to the Yilanè city of Alpèasak where he was held as a boy, and burns it down.
 The North American continent is freed of the Yilanè.